 - To remain active in seeking strategic investments locally and globally to ensure sustainable growth

 - To continuously provide excellent services

-- To facilitate and assist pilgrims in achieving mabrur hajj
+- To facilitate and assist pilgrims towards achieving a Mabrur Hajj

 - To provide competitive, halal and toyyiban return